Ritesh-Dabral/facultyDBmanagement/README.md

 # facultyDBmanagement
-A faculty database management using C++ console and SQLite
+A faculty database management using C/C++ and SQLite

 What is the project?
 This project is used to combine C++ with SQLite API to keep track of faculty data.